mogtofu33/gitlab-ci-drupal/README.md

   - [Pdepend](https://pdepend.org/)
   - [Phpmetrics](https://www.phpmetrics.org)

-## Running the jobs locally
+## Running the jobs locally with Docker

-You can perform most of the tests locally (on `*unix`) without installing any tool or Drupal code using `docker-compose.yml` file in this project, require:
+You can perform most of the tests locally (on `*unix`) without installing any tool or Drupal code using [docker-compose.yml](docker-compose.yml) file in this project, require:

 - [Docker engine 18+](https://docs.docker.com/install)
 - [Docker compose 1.23+](https://docs.docker.com/compose/install)